x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prerequisites-2019.md

 ## Active Directory preparation

 You can use any member of the Active Directory domain to prepare Active Directory for Exchange 2019.
-The computer that you want to use has the following requirements:
+The computer has the following requirements:

 1. Depending on the version of Windows, the computer requires the following software: